 One of the key action points in Shift 4 is assessing where you and then using that baseline to project where you want to go.
 Ultimately, you want a church of missionaries on mission for Christ because ultimately, the Church was made to do more (the big idea here) both as individuals (the first three shifts) and as a collaborative body (shifts 3-6).
 The fivefold APEST gifts working together to activate every is also a critical mark of the church the way God designed it.

 What does that look like practically?
 I know you’re probably thinking that’s an impossibility or a feat you don’t have the energy, time or resources to take on.
-Let us give you an example of a church that has taken this call seriously and is mobilizing everyday missionaries throughout their city.
+Let us give you an example of a church that has taken this call seriously.
+This church is mobilizing everyday missionaries throughout their city.

 The Underground Network

-In Tampa Bay, Florida, The Underground Church has seen the fruition of leader Brian Sanders’ conviction that people (not buildings, budgets or leaders) make up the church.
+The Underground Church is located in Tampa Bay, Florida.
+It has seen the fruition of leader Brian Sanders’ conviction that people (not buildings, budgets or leaders) make up the church.
 The Underground is a fellowship of 150+ micro-churches.
-The church mobilizes, resources and empowers these groups, as individuals start and lead these fresh expressions of faith reaching into every corner of society.
+The church mobilizes, resources and empowers these groups.
+Individuals start and lead these fresh expressions of faith reaching into every corner of society.
 Ultimately, The Underground unleashes and empowers the priesthood of believers.
 (Watch the Case Study of Tampa Underground family of churches with Brian Sanders here.)

 The Underground experiment grew out of the idea that everyone was both called and capable of discerning their call.
 The result is a diversity of missional expressions—creative and innovative beyond the imagination of any single leader.

 “When people listen to their calling, niche ministries emerge,” Sanders says, “reaching into gaps we didn’t even know existed.
 Consider what we gain through this approach: